madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-15-sarnak-alphazero-test.md

 understand why it is true or false.
 The mathematician would go from saying "I am trying to prove this conjecture/find a counterexample to this conjecture" to "This conjecture is true/false and I am trying to understand why."
-In both cases, the mathematics _is_ the understanding.
+With or without the oracla, mathematics _is_ the understanding, and not the corpus of lemmas and theorems they illuminate.

 Sarnak goes on to postulate that: